wattostudios/GameExtractor/README.md

   * [+] The Directory Lists now show "special" folders like Documents, Downloads, This PC, etc.
   * [+] Word Wrap and Monospaced Fonts can now be toggled for Text Previews
   * [+] Shrink-to-Fit and Transparency Pattern can now be toggled for Image Previews
+  * [+] Visual improvements for the Hex Viewer, and values now show as both little and big endian
   * [+] Added support for FSB3 audio archives, and fixed WAV output headers in FSB audio
   * [A] Changed the web renderer for the Help pages, and re-wrote all the help documents.
   * [A] Thumbnails will now show filenames on 2 lines, which is better suited for longer filenames.